Nothing in my business is as important as being in a consistent rhythm of content creation.

 Maybe you are putting the cart before the horse.

-Be careful about trying to define your niche too early.
+Be careful about defining your niche too early.
 Clarity about your Calling comes from your content... not the other way around.

-“But I need to first get my website/FB profile/page ready…”
+“But I need to first get my website or social media ready…”

-“If you’re not embarrassed by the first version of your product, you’ve launched too late…” — Reid Hoffman, founder of Linkedin, the largest professional network in the world.
+“If you’re not embarrassed by the first version of your product, you’ve launched too late…” — Reid Hoffman, founder of Linkedin, the largest professional platform in the world.

-The same goes for your online profile or website, in relation to your content.
+The same goes for your online profile or website.
 If you’re still waiting to get your ducks in a row, and you’re not creating content, you are delaying the true growth of your online presence.

 The truth is that even if a lot of people see your content, very few of them will actually visit your website, Facebook Page, or whatever.
 If they like your content they will want to see more of your content, not judge your website!

-Develop the urgency to get into the rhythm of your content creation first, and then after that’s in place, get started working on or improving your website, Facebook cover image, “About” section, anything else that will make you feel “ready”.
+Develop the urgency to get into the rhythm of your content creation first, and then after that’s in place, get started creating or improving your website, social media presence, or anything else.

 “But what if I lose potential clients from a bad first impression?”

-The reality is that you have an almost unlimited number of people you can reach online.
-As of 2018 there are more than 4 billion people online.
+The reality is that you have almost unlimited number of people to reach online.
+As of 2020 there are at least 4 billion people online.
 Imagine a random group of 1,000 people who are online.
-Let's conservatively say that only 1 person out of 1,000 would resonate with your content… I would guess there's more than that, but anyway, that is still more than 4 million internet users who could be your fans!
+Let's say that only 1 person out of 1,000 would resonate with your content… that is still more than 4 million internet users who could be your fans!

-If you develop your skills of writing / recording / posting, by doing it consistently, you’ll get word of mouth distribution, such that even those who might have originally dismissed you, will eventually pay attention.
+If you develop your skills of content creation, your message will be shared, such that even those who may have originally dismissed you, will eventually pay attention.
 I’ve seen this again and again.

 In fact, I feel embarrassed when I look at some of my earliest content pieces.
 We all start somewhere.